 140

 annual air temperature is -6.3 °C and mean annual precipitation is 385 mm for the normal period 1961-1990.
-Recent warming in the Arctic areas suggests that these values may not necessary be fully representative any longer for the present situation (Isaksen et al., 2007a; Isaksen et al., 2007b), and in Fig. 2 the mean monthly anomaly from the normal, calculated for the period 1991 – 2010, provides a more realistic picture of the present climatic situation at the site.
+Recent warming in the Arctic areas suggests that these values may no longer be fully representative (Isaksen et al., 2007a; Isaksen et al., 2007b), and in Fig. 2 the mean monthly anomaly from the normal, calculated for the period 1991 – 2010, provides a more realistic picture of the present climatic situation at the site.
 The anomaly is most pronounced in winter.
 Fig 2 also displays air temperatures during the study period and melting season degree day sums, and near surface temperatures

 1999 – 2010 (7 day running mean) from the 15 m deep Jansonhaugen borehole near Longyearbyen (K. Isaksen, personal communication 2013).
-The recent warming causes warmer ground temperatures and deeper active layer at the Janssonhaugen site, and this is presumeably also the case at Kvadehuksletta.
+The recent warming causes warmer ground and deeper active layer at the Janssonhaugen site, and this is presumably also the case at Kvadehuksletta.
 Apart from the unusual warm winter of 2005-

 2006, (Isaksen et al. 2007a), no extreme events likely to influence our measurements, are